IanAWatson/LillyMol/docs/Molecule_Tools/SAFE.md

  -y             re-use ring numbers in generated ring numbers -I <iso>       place a fixed isotope on all attachment points -P <atype>     atom typing specification.
 If specified the isotope will be the atom type.
- -M ...         constraints on max fragment size
+ -S <fname>     write fragment statistics in dicer_data::DicerFragment textproto form -M ...         constraints on max fragment size
- -M <n>         fragments can contain no more than <n> atoms -M maxnr=<n>   the maximum number of non-ring atoms that can be in a fragment -S <fname>     write fragment statistics in dicer_data::DicerFragment textproto form -g ...         standardisation options
+ -M <n>         fragments can contain no more than <n> atoms -M maxnr=<n>   the maximum number of non-ring atoms that can be in a fragment -g ...         standardisation options
  -z             ignore connection table errors on input -v             verbose output
 ```
 ## Options
 ### -p
 Write the parent molecule in addition to the SAFE form.
-For example
+Output might look like
 ```
 C1=CN=C(C=N1)NS(=O)(=O)C1=CC=CC=C1 CHEMBL596295
 N%10S%11(=O)=O.C%111=CC=CC=C1.C1=CN=C%10C=N1